IYI Newsletter: juggler + spring training prep

 Justin Su'a

-The Competitive Advantage Newsletter is your Monday morning edge, created for growth-minded athletes, coaches, and sports parents.
-Each issue is a 2-3 minute read and delivers actionable strategies and powerful stories straight from my work with the world’s top performers.
-If you're serious about getting better, join thousands of others as the place to start your week.
+The Increase Your Impact Newsletter is your Monday morning edge, created for growth-minded individuals.
+Each issue is a 2-3-minute read that delivers actionable strategies and powerful stories straight from my work with the world’s top performers.
+I 'd love to have you join my weekly email list and join thousands of others who are striving to get better, just like you.

 Read more from Justin Su'a